Nothing But the Truth.

-Indeed, thanks to well-designed Kevlar® low frequency transducers, low-mass silk-dome tweeters, responsive Class AB amplification, and professional acoustic-adjustment controls, all Eris models deliver the goods.
+Not so with PreSonus Eris-series active studio monitors.
+Thanks to well-designed Kevlar® low frequency transducers, low-mass silk-dome tweeters, responsive Class AB amplification, and professional acoustic-adjustment controls, Eris delivers the goods.

 Yet Eris-series speakers are ultra-affordable, making them a terrific value.
 And with three models, you can easily find the Eris monitor that best suits your studio needs.